When Online Gambling Addiction Stops Being Fun

 Resources & FAQs

-Gambling Addiction Recovery
+Online Gambling Addiction Treatment and Recovery

 Gambling addiction occurs when placing bets (online or in person) becomes hard to stop, even when you know it is causing stress or harm.
 And because gambling taps into the very same reward systems in the brain as other addictions, it can be genuinely difficult to walk away.
 Common patterns include: